It seems that more and more people want to know what their personality type is. You might be wondering, am I an INTJ?

 5. Are you efficient?

-This is basically an INTJ superpower.
+Then look no further – this is basically an INTJ superpower.
 You’re really efficient.
 You get things done timely and with high quality.
 If people are slowing you down, you tend to take over and get it done as quickly as you can.

 This has a lot to do with being a planner.
 The more you prepare for situations, the faster you can get things done.